Hector839/Mayhem-3-Zero-Hour/Readme_Documentation.md

 - going into this stance locks it permanently.
 The chance to leave again is based on negative overextension every 8h (they can only stop being defensive once they have built up their military)

 When to use:
-- resource starvation + less than average territory size + some overextension + less than 10 sectors
+- resource starvation + less than average territory size + a little overextension + less than 10 sectors
 - well below average territory size or less than 8 sectors + medium overextension
 - high overextension + less than average territory size
-- very high secondary threat + not the strongest faction + less than average territory size
+- very high secondary threat + not the strongest faction + less than average territory size + overextension

 Cautious Offense:
 - the faction knows that it is getting weaker and should probably stop to send more ships into the meatgrinder.